001101/smirc/README.md

 smirc
 ===

-System monitoring bot to sit in IRC and report system information
+System monitoring bot to sit in IRC and report system information.
+Provides a locally bound zmq bind that will support streaming text to irc from the console

 # install